Kyle Isbel Player Props: Royals vs. Mariners

 - Isbel is hitting .237 with 17 doubles, a triple, four home runs and eight walks.

-- Isbel is batting .389 during his last outings and is on a five-game hitting streak.
+- Isbel is batting .389 during his last games and is on a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.